- Baldwin County Public Schools

 Suicide Prevention: Facts, Signs and Intervention-There are a number of reasons why children, like adults, may find themselves thinking the unthinkable.
 Alarmingly, in recent years, suicide has increased dramatically and, sadly, more and more of our children are choosing to end their lives rather than face the hardships the world hurls at them.
 This brochure provides suicide facts, signs you must not ignore, and intervention techniques.
 (Kids Peace-The National Center for Kids Overcoming Crisis)

-Safety planning, which is an accepted best practice for suicide prevention efforts, allows people in crisis to focus on specific steps to take or resources to turn to which they previously identify as being meaningful for them.
+Safety planning, which is an accepted best practice for suicide prevention efforts, allows people in crisis to focus on specific steps to take or resources to turn to that they previously identified as being meaningful for them.
 There are six steps involved in the development of a safety plan.
 They include the following:

 Step 1: Warning Signs

 List warning signs of a suicide crisis.
-Include specific thoughts, images, thinking processes, mood, and/or behaviors.
+Include specific thoughts, images, thinking processes, moods, and/or behaviors.

 Step 2: Internal Coping Strategies